 This is a FAQ for attendee questions

 How come I did not receive any passes in the mail?
-We do not send ut physical badges ahead of time.
-Upon, registration and receipt of payment, your name is added to the list.
+We do not send out physical badges ahead of time.
+Upon registration and receipt of payment, your name is added to the list.
 When you arrive at the show, your badge(s) will be awaiting you at the registration desk.

 Do I have to pay for parking?
-The hotel has a paid lot.
-The show has negotiated a reduced price for parking.
+Yes.
+The show has negotiated a reduced price for parking in the hotel’s garage.
 To obtain the show rate, go to the registration desk and ask for a parking voucher.
 You run the voucher after the parking ticket in the machine for the reduced rate.

 When can I get into the show?
 For General Admission passes, the show opens at 1:00 pm on Friday and 10:00 am on Saturday and Sunday.
 Access to the show before the General Admission times require an All Access pass or a dealer pass.

 When does the show close?
 The show is divided into three areas.
 The main ballroom closes at 5 pm on each day.
 Usually, it is a slow close to allow last minute business to be concluded.
 The Grand Salon is open until 8 pm.
 The Foyer also closes officially at 5 pm but vendors may choose to continue doing business as late as they wish.

 What is the difference between a class and a seminar?
 For the SF Pen Show, we use the term class to describe a paid tuition class.
 Seminars are similar but are free to all attendees.